AssemblyScript/website/src/status.md

 ### Classes and interfaces

-These mostly work, with a a few caveats, especially when it comes to interfaces.
+These mostly work, with a a few caveats, in particular when it comes to interfaces.
 The easiest workaround is typically to use a class.

 ### Standard library